Cryoskin Review: What You Should Know

 Cryoskin originated in Paris, and it’s used to destroy fat cells, eliminate cellulite, and slow down the aging process.
 You can undergo the treatment at any one of hundreds of skincare clinics around the world.

-According to the brand website, the Cryoskin handheld system is electronically controlled to optimize the temperature for each minute of treatment.
-While the length of your session may vary, most range from 20-40 minutes.
+The Cryoskin handheld system is electronically controlled to optimize the temperature for each minute of treatment.
+While the length of your session may vary, most range from 20–40 minutes.

 No matter where you go for Cyroskin treatment, the session will be broken down into three phases.

 First, your skin is exposed to about four minutes of heat around 40 degrees Celsius, then 24 minutes or longer of cold at -8 degrees Celsius across the treatment area.
 The goal is to lower the temperature of fat cells within the treatment area enough to destroy them without harming the surrounding tissue.

 The treatment is painless and that many people find it feels like a gentle massage.
 The changes in temperature tend to feel subtle, as the procedure begins by warming your skin before gradually decreasing in temperature.

 After you complete a session, your destroyed fat cells will naturally pass through your lymphatic system over the next two weeks.
 You can help the process along by exercising and even using a sauna.